 Where is God when I'm hurting?

-The Christian answer to this question is not philosophical.
-It's a person.
-Here's an honest look at what that means when you're inside the pain.
+The Christian answer to this isn't philosophical.
+It's a person, and one specific weekend in history.
+A careful look at what that means inside pain.

 You typed this from inside something.
-We mean to take that seriously and not turn it into a worldview essay.
+We will take that seriously and not turn it into a worldview essay.
 The question is in the present tense, and the answer that matters is the one that is true right now.

 A short, honest answer

-The Christian claim is unusual among the world's religions on this exact point: not that God explains the suffering, but that God entered it.
+The Christian claim is unusual on this specific point: not that God explains the suffering, but that God entered it.
 The answer to "where is God when I'm hurting" is not a place but a person.
+And the answer to "did it work, or is it just a comforting story" is not a sentiment but a specific event: that the same God who entered death walked back out of it.

 The honest first thing

-A lot of religious answers to this question try to defend God's reputation.
-They tend to say: there must be a reason, you cannot see what God sees, this will make sense someday.
+A common move with this question is to defend God's reputation: there must be a reason, you cannot see what God sees, this will make sense someday.
 Some of that may be true, but it is the wrong tool for the job.
 When you are inside pain, you do not need a defense of God; you need to know whether anyone is in there with you.

 The strongest distinct claim of Christianity is that God himself stopped being a defense of God and became a person inside it instead.